 Purpose: What are you going to do/learn on this trip?
 Is it a prerequisite for other trips?
 Include a "sales pitch" here.
-Why would people want to come on this trip?
-How can you convince people who've never done this activity to come?
+Convince people who've never done this activity to come.

 Chaperones/drivers: Which advisors are coming on this trip?
 Are other adults welcome?